 A dream to see men and women liberated from poverty and injustice.

-As I’m writing this reflection, people from around the world are commemorating the 50th anniversary of the assassination of Dr Martin Luther King.
+Today we commemorate the anniversary of the assassination of Dr Martin Luther King.

 King's most famous words were ‘I have a dream.’
 He dreamed of a world where black men and women shared the same rights as white men and women.
 The Prophet Joel, over a thousand years ago, dreamt of a better world coming into being through the love of God.